What Are the Most Addictive Prescription Drugs?

-There are a few things you can do in order to prevent prescription drug abuse.
-Firstly, you can ask your care provider or pharmacist about your medication.
+There are a few things you can do in order to prevent prescription medication abuse.
+Firstly, you can ask your care provider or pharmacist about addiction medicine.
 This is especially important if you aren’t sure of its effects.
 Also, make sure you always keep your provider informed about all medications you take.
 This includes over-the-counter medications.

 Be sure to read the information provided with the medication before you start taking it.
-Make sure you always take your medications as prescribed.
+Make sure you always take your medications as prescribed as there may be harmful consequences.
 (Do not take more than prescribed or use it more frequently than you should.)
 Keep all prescription medications secure at all times and always dispose of any unused medications properly.
-Finally, early recognition of a prescription drug abuse problem and early intervention may stop it from turning into an addiction.
+Finally, early recognition of a prescription medication problem and early intervention may stop it from turning into an addiction.

 Treatment For Prescription Drug Addiction

 Many years of research have shown that substance use disorders are brain disorders.
 And they can be effectively treated.
 However, treatment depends on the type of drug used and the needs of the individual involved.
 Successful addiction treatment needs to include several elements including:

 Detox–Opioid withdrawal lasts for hours or days and sometimes weeks.
 It depends on which drug you were using, how long you used it, and how much.
 Many people opt for a detox program to help ease the initial symptoms of withdrawal.
 Withdrawal symptoms are a major reason for relapse.

 Medication–Medications used to treat opioid use disorder include: